orbenharoshprojects/Logz.io-API-Query-Tool/README.md

   ```bash
   docker logs [container_id]
   ```

-- **API Responses**: The `data_processor.py` script processes API responses.
-If there are unexpected results, consider examining the raw API responses for clarity.
+- **API Responses**: The `data_processor.py` script processes API responses and also printed in the used terminal.

-- **Network Issues**: Ensure that the Docker container has appropriate network permissions and that there aren't any firewalls or network configurations blocking the connection to Logz.io.

 ## 🤝 Connect & Contribute:

 Feedback and contributions are the backbone of open-source.
-For issues, suggestions, or contributions, delve into our [GitHub repository](URL_TO_GITHUB_REPO).
-Let's grow together!
+Please reach out for issues, suggestions, or contributions, Let's grow together!